-Kevin is a partner in the Washington, D.C. office and co-chair of the Data Privacy practice.
+Kevin is a partner in the Washington, D.C. office and co-chair of the Privacy & Cybersecurity practice.
 He is also a member of the Background Screening, Life Sciences, and Payments Systems & Fintech industry teams.
 Kevin has an established reputation for advising organizations as they consider domestic and international privacy law and policy matters.
 Security is critical to a successful business environment and Kevin counsels organizations about protecting personal information (including criminal history and other public record details, credit and financial data, health information, and employee data).
 Kevin’s legal advice also addresses online privacy issues, developing privacy notices and statements, implementing privacy compliance programs, negotiating data protection agreements, and conducting privacy due diligence for corporate transactions.
 When data security and breach notification issues arise, he guides clients through their responses to difficult data security incidents.

 Kevin also handles proceedings before the Federal Trade Commission, advising on matters related to the Fair Credit Reporting Act (“FCRA”), Gramm-Leach-Bliley Act (“GLB”), Section 5 of the FTC Act, data privacy, data security, and data breach issues.
 He assists clients through HIPAA’s privacy, security, and data breach regulations and helps them navigate related matters before the Department of Health and Human Services Office of Civil Rights.
 He advises companies on other U.S. privacy and data security laws and regulations, including but not limited to the Driver’s Privacy Protection Act, the Telephone Consumer Protection Act, and state privacy laws, such as the California Consumer Privacy Act, the Virginia Consumer Data Protection Act, and the growing list of other similar state laws.